biankatpas/biankatpas/README.md

 **ML Engineer at 4Vision (2017-2021)**

 - Developed image analysis pipelines for diverse applications
-- Led small teams on specific projects and mentored junior developers
+- Led small teams and mentored junior developers
 - Collaborated with experts to implement deep learning techniques

 ### 📚 Education and Certifications